r4pi/r4pi.org/content/index.md

 ![](images/r4pi-small.png)

-The aim of r4pi.org is to provide an up-to-date version of R for the Raspberry Pi computer.
+The aim of r4pi.org is to provide an up-to-date version of R for the Raspberry Pi family of computers.

-In addition, we provide access to pre-compiled versions of some of R's most popular packages.
+In addition, we provide access to pre-compiled versions of _some_ of R's most popular packages.

-**Note:** This project is currently in early beta stage, so you should expect to find the odd bug here and there.

 ## Background